cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The aim of CrypTool is to explain cryptographic mechanisms and to demonstrate the use and the limitations of individual mechanisms.
-CrypTool has implemented almost all state-of-the-art crypto functions and allows you to learn about and use, modern and classic cryptography within the same environment in a "playful" manner.
+CrypTool has implemented almost all state-of-the-art crypto functions and allows you to learn about, and use modern and classic cryptography within the same environment in a "playful" manner.